wiklundm/arcticsleddogclub/README.md

 ## Issues and bugs

 Issue
-The biggest issue was my bad internet connetion.
-The Codeanywehere often stopped working, had to be reloaded and data was not being pushed many times and it was hard to keep track on what parts that went missing.
-This was frustrating and very timeconsuming.
-This problem was unfortunately nothing I could fix due to there are no better service here, just try to work around it and push more often.
+The biggest issue was internet disruption and that Codeanywhere often stopped working, had to be reloaded and data not being pushed.
+This was frustrating and very timeconsuming and sometimes some parts of the code went missing.
+This problem was unfortunately nothing I could fix, just try to work around it and push more often.

-My free coding hours on Codeanywhere was stopped.
+My Codeanywhere account was suddenly stopped.
 I recieved a new account from CodeInstitute.
-The problem was when the project was transfer from the old workspace to the new one.
-Something went wrong when they did the transfer and they had to debug.
+When the staff was transfering project from the old workspace to the new one something went wrong and I could not code.
+They had to debug.
 This took a few days.
 I found the solution on stack.
-When my work was almost done I got an email that the Codeanywhere should be stopped due tue maintenance and release of a new version the day before and the day of my exam.
-The timing was just not great.

 Issue:
-At first I hade put the image url in css and the src for the hero image on the Home page.
-When I run the validator it did not accept that so I moved it to the index.html insted.
-Unfortunately the covertext was then not responsive anymore.
+From the beginning I put the img url and src in the css file for the hero image.
+The validator did not accept this.
+When I changed the code to index.html instead unfortunately the covertext was not responsive anymore.
 Solution: The heroimage was set to position: relative with a width and height of 100% and the covertext to position absolute and fixed width and adjusted by padding.

 Issue:
-When moving the hero image from css to index.html i had a problem with a white line under the image.
+When moving the hero image from css to index.html i had got a new white line under the image.
 No matter what I tried I could not fix the problem.
 When I had a meeting with my mentor I asked for help and after a lot of testing we still could not make it disappear.
 The solution was setting the margin to -10%.

 Issue:

-Issue:
-Css warning: Importent statement do not load in parallel (@import google fonts).
+Css warning: Importent statement - do not load in parallel @import google fonts.
 Solution: after reading all I could find on stack and talking to my mentor we decided to ignore the issue since it did not made any real problem.

 # Deployment

 To make my project viewable to others.
 The project was developed in Codeanywhere, commited to Git and pushed and stored to GitHub pages.
-This allowed me to share the live website with others. <https://wiklundm.github.io/arcticsleddogclub/>
+This allowed me to share the live website with others.

+## Depolyment to GitHub pages

+- Log in to GitHub
+- Go to the repositorys main page.
+- In the top of the main page of the repository, locate the menu and click on the settings button.
+- On the left side of the page is a list.
+Under "code and automation" locate the Pages tab and click it.
+- Set the source to Deploy from branch.
+- Choose main branch and set the folder to root.
+Click Save.
+- Refresh the page.
+Wait a few minutes for the page to be build.
+Refresh if nescessary.
+- On the right side under Environments 1 click github pages.
+- Click on view deployment to open the url. <https://wiklundm.github.io/arcticsleddogclub/>

+## Forking the GitHub repository

+By forking the repository you can make a copy of the original repository.
+By doing so you can make changes or view the repository without affecting the original repository.

+- Log in to GitHub

 Testing
 W3C Css and HTML validatorservice was used throughout the project to check whether there were any errors in my code.